 The EIA estimates, that Kuwait's oil production capacity will rise from 2.5 MMBD in 2009 to 3.0 MMBD in 2015, 3.3 MMBD in 2025, and 4.0 MMBD in 2035.
 In 2010, Kuwait's total oil production was approximately 2.5 million barrels per day (bbl/d), including its share of approximately 250,000 bbl/d production from the PNZ.
 Of the country's 2010 production, approximately 2.3 million bbl/d was crude and 200,000 bbl/d was non-crude liquids.
-Slightly over half of Kuwait crude production in 2010 came from the southerst of the country's 2010 production is constrained by the organization's production tragets, which in 2010 meant the country maintained about 320,000 bbl/d.
+Slightly over half of Kuwaiti crude production in 2010 came from the southeast of the country, largely from the Burgan field; production from the north has increased to approximately 800,000 bbl/d.
 As a member of OPEC, Kuwait's total production is constrained by the organization's production targets, which in 2010 meant the country maintained about 320,000 bbl/d of spare crude oil production capacity.
 KPC has initiated a \$90 billion expansion plan encompassing both the upstream and the downstream.
-Included in this are plans to upgrade Kuwait's production capacity to 4 million bbl/d by 2020.
-The Partitioned Neutral Zone (PNZ) encompasses a 6,200 square-mile area and contains an estimated 5 billion barrels of oil and 1 trillion cubic feet (Tcd) of natural gas.
+Included in this are plans to upgrade Kuwait's production and export infrastructure and its tanker fleet, expand exploration, and build downstream facilities, both domestically and abroad, which is expected to boost oil production capacity to 4 million bbl/d by 2020.
+The Partitioned Neutral Zone (PNZ) encompasses a 6,200 square-mile area and contains an estimated 5 billion barrels of oil and 1 trillion cubic feet (Tcf) of natural gas.
 Oil production capacity in the PNZ is currently about 600,000 barrels per day, all of which is divided equally between Saudi Arabia and Kuwait.
-Kuwaiti esports of total oil amounted to some 1.8 million bbl/d, of which 1.7 million bbl/d was crude oil.
+Kuwaiti exports of total oil amounted to some 1.8 million bbl/d, of which 1.7 million bbl/d was crude oil.

 Kuwait's gas reserves are not significant and this has spurred an extensive drive in natural gas exploration.
 Vast discoveries of non-associated gas in the north of the country attracted interest from international oil companies (IOCs) however unattractive contract structures and political uncertainty remain principal impediments to any rapid expansion of both reserves and production.
 Additionally, new discoveries are geologically more complex, being mainly tight and sour gas deposits which require more sophisticated and costly development. n 2010, Kuwait consumed approximately 529 Bcf of natural gas, which is equal to 1.45 Bcf/d.
 Since 2008, Kuwait has consumed more natural gas than it has produced.
 This has compounded the problem of electricity outages by making the availability of feedstock precarious.
-In 2010, Kuwait imported 270 MMdf/d of LNG, largely from regional neighbors, Yemen and Oman.
+In 2010, Kuwait imported 270 MMcf/d of LNG, largely from regional neighbors, Yemen and Oman.
 Re-exports of LNG from Qatar via Abu Dhabi were also necessary, as Saudi Arabia disallowed a pipeline directly linking Kuwait with Qatar three years ago.
 Kuwait's electricity demand, the generation of which is fueled increasingly by natural gas, has outpaced natural gas production during the summer months, resulting in the shutdown of refinery and petrochemical operations to meet the increased demand of electricity.